 The JUVE Patent rankings are compilations of patent law firms that, according to JUVE Patent research, have a leading reputation in their field.
 Produced annually, our rankings are independently researched and written by an editorial team that provides daily coverage on the European patent law market at www.juve-patent.com.
 This alongside reports and analyses of the German legal market for JUVE, our German-language publications (see www.juve.de).

-Up to now, we have only produced rankings for the patent market in Germany.
+Up to now, we have produced rankings for the patent markets in Germany, France, the UK, the Netherlands and Austria.
 You can find these rankings here.

 Our main rankings list those firms that, according to JUVE Patent research, enjoy a particularly good reputation in patent filing, litigation and prosecution.
 These are grouped into tiers, with firms appearing alphabetically within their tier.
 Each law firm featured in the main ranking tables is accompanied by a short analytical text evaluating the firm’s strengths and weaknesses, as well as its development over the past year.
 This includes recommended lawyers and, where possible, examples of clients.
 We also list leading individuals, patent attorney firms and their recommended specialisations.